-Honour students taking courses numbered 2 to 5 above will be required to do additional work under the direction of the Depart-
+Honour students taking courses numbered 2 to 7 above will be required to do additional work under the direction of the Depart-

-Honour and M. A. Courses.
+Honour and M.A.
+Courses.
 (Other students with advanced standing may be admitted but no student may register for any of these courses without the consent of the Department.)

-10. Problems of the British Commonwealth.-Seminar course.
-Hours to be arranged.

-11. International Law.
-This class may be given in whole or in part in the Law School.
+- 8. Problems of the British Commonwealth.-Seminar course.
+Hours to be arranged. - 9.
+International Law.
+This class may be given in whole or in part in the Law School. - 10.
+History of Political Theory.-Hours to be arranged.